 A: Wasco County 2040 is our multi-year update to the Wasco County Comprehensive Plan.
 This plan is the long range (20 year) vision for land use planning in Wasco County and includes policies, strategies, maps and other data.
-This update is the second to last series before the project is completed.
+These updates are the last before the project is completed.

 Q: What is Ordinance 20-001 and when will it be available?

 A: The language on the front of the card is required by state law.
 The ordinance refers to the adopting document signed by the Board of County Commissioners to approve all changes.
-Its not yet available, because we are waiting on public feedback to inform the proposed changes.
-We anticipate the actual ordinance being ready some time in August or September.
-However, if you are interested in the materials we are presenting to the public they are available on this website.
-To see the proposed maps and take part in the analysis survey/exercise, please read this post: https://wasco2040.com/2020/02/14/wildlife-habitat-overlay-zone-updates/
+Ordinance 20-004 pertains to proposed revisions to the following chapters: Introduction, Plan Revisions Process, and Goal Exceptions.

 Q: What are environmental protection districts (EPDs)?